 This painting was very stinky and had water damage.
-I knew I loved the frame, and it was the perfect size for my mantel (new frames this size are hard to find).
+I knew I loved the frame and it was the perfect size for my mantel (new frames this size are hard to find).
 I kept it in the basement for awhile, then I decided to lighten it up so there was a contrast against the darker stone, and I made it a little more farmhouse-y.

 Broken Table from Craiglist